matgat/llconv/readme.md

 * `.h` → `.pll`, `.plclib`
 * `.pll` → `.plclib`

+It's pretty fast: in my case it takes less than 0.08 s to parse 13 files (2.8 MB) and generate 15 converted files (3.5 MB).

 _________________________________________________________________________
 ## Limitations
-This tool aims to be very fast and efficient: the raw content of the input is directly written on the output.
+This tool aims to be very fast and efficient: the raw content of the input is directly written on the output, minimizing dynamic memory allocations.
-This behavior introduces some limitations on the input files.
-To avoid dynamic allocations, the input is unchanged.
-There are no attempts to fix invalid characters, or to support different encodings and line breaks.
+So the input is unchanged: no attempts to fix invalid characters or to support different encodings and line breaks.
+This behavior has a price and introduces some limitations on the accepted input files.

 A couple of draconian choices have been made: